spmcdonnell/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+A branching object representation of the code that makes up a webpage with each node being an object that respresents a DOM node, which may have further children/sibling nodes.
+It's an API that allows us to traverse and interact with our web page.
+I think typing in console.dir(document) in the console is the closest you can get to 'seeing' the DOM for a particular web page.

 2. What is an event?

+An event is a change of some sort.
+Could be from some kind of user input, or something else related to resources or the network connection, etc.

 3. What is an event listener?

+Some code that detects the events described above, and when it occurs runs a callback that implements some change, usually.

 4. Why would we convert a NodeList into an Array?

+To gain access to more helpful array methods for manipulating our nodes.

 5. What is a component?

+Some discreet unit of functionality (layout/style/logic) that can be reused/repeated/deleted as necessary with minimal additional effort once the component is completed.
+Commonly associated with OOP programming.

 ### Git Set up